Skip to content

 Cllr Alan Shield, our Cabinet member for equality and inclusion, said: "We are absolutely delighted to be pioneering this scheme which maximises benefits for pupils, their families, and our schools.

 "The auto enrolment scheme ensures we can reach as many families as possible to offer them free school meals.
-Families can save money on food costs at a time where the cost of living is high, and their children are benefitting from nutritious meals while in school.
+Families can save money on food costs at a time when the cost of living is high, and their children are benefitting from nutritious meals while in school.
 These families are also eligible for further help with things like holiday clubs and financial support from government, which we can identify through the free school meals scheme.

 "It also gives a big funding boost to schools, which can use the extra funding they will receive through the pupil premium to support families and children who need it most.
 It can be used for tutoring for pupils; staff training and development; or support to help children attend school regularly, improve behaviour, or look after their social and emotional wellbeing."